-You may have laboratory tests to rule out other disorders that cause some symptoms similar to those of Alzheimer's disease, such as a thyroid disorder or vitamin B-12 deficiency.
+You may have laboratory tests to rule out other disorders that cause some symptoms similar to those of Alzheimer's dementia, such as a thyroid disorder or vitamin B-12 deficiency.

-Alzheimer's disease results from the progressive loss, or degeneration, of brain cells.
+Alzheimer's dementia results from the progressive loss (degeneration) of brain cells.
 This degeneration may show up in a variety of ways in brain scans.

 However, these scans alone aren't enough to make a diagnosis.
 Scans aren't used to diagnose the condition because there is overlap in what doctors consider normal age-related change in the brain and abnormal change.

 However, brain imaging can help: